qgis/QGIS-Documentation/source/docs/training_manual/answers/answers.rst

 * Verify that the colors are changing as you expect them to change.
-* It is enough to select the :guilabel:`water` layer in the legend and then click on the |symbology| button.
+* It is enough to select the :guilabel:`water` layer in the legend and then click on the |symbology|:sup:`Open the Layer Styling panel` button.
 Change the color with the one you want and best fits the water layer.

 .. image:: img/answer_water_blue.png
    :align: center